Altus Unification War

 Being some of the first Erdtree Burials in her kingdom, it should come as no surprise that these tombs have Marika’s personal touch.
 Both the Auriza Side Tomb and the Leyndell Catacombs possess a particularly confusing layout, using layers of identical arrangements to chambers and — in the former’s case — teleportation magic to trap graverobbers in an endless maze of déjà vu.
 While not as extreme, the Auriza Hero’s Grave does employ similar deception tactics, having lamps cast summoning circles to ambush the robbers with chariot traps they can easily be sandwiched between; new ones always appearing just after narrowly getting past the previous.
 No other graveyard demonstrates anywhere near this extent of playfulness, and Marika proves herself to be a bit of a prankster.
 And why not have fun at work, too?

-Indeed, the Queen’s Bedchamber shows that she was quite the busy bee, stacks of tablets and heaps of scrolls littering around the stone couch she lounged upon while handling the day-to-day affairs of her subjects.
+Indeed, the Queen’s Bedchamber shows that she was quite the busy bee, heaps of scrolls littering around the stone couch she lounged upon while handling the day-to-day affairs of her subjects; their contemporaneous nature evident from the bark paper matching the white trees around the capital.
 In the course of this work, she need organize a government to help execute her royal decrees.
 Among this bureaucracy are officials wearing a blue uniform, tasked with the unseemly work which can’t be performed at a desk.
-Whether it is keeping watch over concerning persons, putting the condemned to death, or enacting unsightly ceremonies, they do all their queen’s dirty work under the table while her radiant image remains untarnished.
+Whether it is keeping watch over concerning persons, putting the condemned to death, or enacting ghastly rites, they do all their queen’s dirty work under the table while her radiant image remains untarnished.
 But when it comes to enacting god’s will on her behalf, it was important to also establish a formal clergy and propagate the faith.
 One aspect to this are the women permitted to become Finger Readers, though not strictly interpreting the Two Fingers.
 These finger-reading priestesses have instead become a common sight within churches and along highways, analyzing the digits of congregants and passers-by.
 In this way, clerics, too, assisted in managing the realm.

 Grubby blue robe.
 Apparel of government officials bearing grim duties.